xelera-technologies/Tree-Inference/docs/exampleFlight.md

 ###### Random Forest multinomial classification inference on SW and HW (example)

-**Docker**:
 Run the Random Forest multinomial classification with 100 trees and 1000 samples using `python3 scripts/RF_scikit_flight.py --data_fpath /app/xelera_demo/data/flight-delays/flights.csv --enable_multinomial true --enable_regression false --number_of_trees 100 --num_test_samples 1000`.
 You will be prompted the accurracy and latency measures for CPU (SW) and FPGA (HW) inference runs.
 Note that training and execution in software might take some time.

-**AWS**:
-Run the Random Forest multinomial classification with 100 trees and 1000 samples using `python3 scripts/RF_scikit_flight.py --data_fpath /home/centos/xelera-demo/data/flight-delays/flights.csv --enable_multinomial true --enable_regression false --number_of_trees 100 --num_test_samples 1000`.
-You will be prompted the accurracy and latency measures for CPU (SW) and FPGA (HW) inference runs.
-Note that training and execution in software might take some time.

 ###### Random Forest multinomial classification inference on HW only (example)
-**Docker**:

 Run the Random Forest multinomial classification with 100 trees and 1000 samples using `python3 scripts/RF_scikit_flight.py --data_fpath /app/xelera_demo/data/flight-delays/flights.csv --enable_SW_inference false --enable_multinomial true --enable_regression false --number_of_trees 100 --num_test_samples 1000`.
-You will be prompted the accurracy and latency measures for FPGA (HW) inference runs.

-**AWS**:
-Run the Random Forest multinomial classification with 100 trees and 1000 samples using `python3 scripts/RF_scikit_flight.py --data_fpath /home/centos/xelera-demo/data/flight-delays/flights.csv --enable_SW_inference false --enable_multinomial true --enable_regression false --number_of_trees 100 --num_test_samples 1000`.
 You will be prompted the accurracy and latency measures for FPGA (HW) inference runs.

 #### Step-by-Step Guide